apacheignite/documentation/streaming-cep/twitter-streamer.md

 Ignite Twitter Streamer module consumes tweets from Twitter and feeds the transformed key-value pairs <tweetId, text> into an Ignite cache.

-To stream data from twitter to Ignite cache, you need to:
+To stream data from twitter into an Ignite cache, you need to:

 1. Import Ignite Twitter Module in Maven Project
 If you are using Maven to manage dependencies of your project, you can add the Twitter module